JamesGardiner/jamesgardiner.github.io/_drafts/19-11-16-welsh-assembly-record.md

 permalink: blog/national_assembly_record
 ---

 How can technology help us better understand the political conversations that go on in our elected institutions?
-In this post, I explore the National Assembly for Wales' *Record of Proceedings*, a substantially verbatim transcript of the proceedings of the Assembly's Plenary meetings, and how these can be scraped and stored using Python and Scrapy to create a machine readable record of the conversations in the Assembly.
+In this post, I scrape the National Assembly for Wales' *Record of Proceedings*, a substantially verbatim transcript of the proceedings of Plenary meetings, and how these can be scraped and stored using Python and Scrapy to create a machine readable record of the conversations in the Assembly.

 -----
 <!--more-->

-In Wales, we have a devolved *National Assembly for Wales*, made up of 60 elected Assembly Members (AMs) who are responsible for representing Wales and its people; making laws for Wales; agreeing Welsh taxes and holding the Welsh Government to account.
+In Wales, we have a devolved [*National Assembly for Wales*](http://www.assembly.wales/), made up of 60 elected Assembly Members (AMs) who are responsible for representing Wales and its people; making laws for Wales; agreeing Welsh taxes and holding the Welsh Government to account.
 Luckily, the Plenary sessions in the Assembly are all transcribed and are available as HTML on the [Assembly's website](http://www.assembly.wales/en/bus-home/Pages/cofnod.aspx).
-This might just be a bit tedious to search through page by page because of the number of entries!

-To make the process easier (and to get all the text as JSON!) we can use Python and the [Scrapy Framework](https://scrapy.org/) to scrape just the parts we want.
-First off, we start up a scrapy project:
+The number of sessions, and the volume of text in each one makes manually reading through each record quite painstaking.
+To make the process easier (and to get all the text as JSON) we can use Python and the [Scrapy Framework](https://scrapy.org/), to scrape just the parts we want.
+First off  start a scrapy project:

 ```Bash
 scrapy startproject assembly_proceedings
 ```

-and in the `spiders/` directory that is created, we code a `RecordsSpider` class:
+and in the `spiders/` directory that is created, create a `RecordsSpider` class:

 ```Python
 class RecordsSpider(CrawlSpider):